-I tried googling “Vietnam off the beaten track” the other day and the top results really disappoint me.
+I tried googling “Vietnam off the beaten track” the other day and the top results were quite a disappointment.
 Places described as Vietnam off the beaten track in those articles are in fact full of tourists already (think Phu Quoc Island, Ninh Binh, Mekong Delta, etc.).

-That’s why I’ve decided to put together these 6 REAL Vietnam off the beaten track destinations that are guaranteed to blow you away.
-These places are selected by me – a local – and a bunch of other locals who are passionate about showing the hidden beauty of Vietnam to the world.
+That’s why I’ve decided to put together these 6 REAL Vietnam off the beaten track destinations in this blog post.
+Selected by a bunch of locals who are passionate about showing Vietnam’s hidden beauty to the world, these destinations are guaranteed to blow you away.
 Let’s check them out!

 1. Ha Giang

-Here are some of the most beautiful sights in Ha Giang:
+Here are some of the most beautiful attractions in Ha Giang:

 - You need at least 3 days to experience Ha Giang.
 If you have less than 3 full days to spare, it’s more convenient to go to the touristy Sapa instead.